Skip to main content

 Disabled and readonly inputs

 You can disable or make an input field readonly by setting the disabled or readonly attributes.
-This will automatically add the necessary aria- attributes to the input field.
+This will automatically add the necessary aria- attributes to the input field and also the label if you use the label attribute.

 <x-eloquent-ui::input.text name="username" readonly />